chpolyzo/DAND/README.md

-This repository contains projects for the Udacity Data Analysis Nanodegree aka DAND
+This repository contains projects for the Udacity Data Analysis Nanodegree aka DAND.